 Aged care homes are able to offer more comprehensive support as you get older.
-They’re designed for people who can no longer live at home for a variety of reasons, such as illness, dementia and disability.
+They’re designed for people who can no longer live at home for a variety of reasons, such as illness and dementia.
 At ARRCS, we manage aged care homes in Alice Springs, Darwin and Katherine.

 Generally, the cost is divided into three fees: